Mannington Adura Review – Is It Any Good

 - Installed in the floating floor method, and can be installed throughout your home, including bathrooms.

-Read our more in-depth report of Adura Rigid here.
+Read our in-depth review of Adura Rigid.

 MANNINGTON ADURA FLEX